 Unlike some towns, Plymouth isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Plymouth are a mix of both white- and blue-collar jobs.
 Overall, Plymouth is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Plymouth who work in office and administrative support (17.62%), sales jobs (11.92%), and food service (9.67%).

-Plymouth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Plymouth does not have a public transit system used by locals to get to and from work.

 The percentage of people in Plymouth with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.87% of people over 25 have a bachelor's degree or advanced degree.